-- ECED 2120 Administration of Child Care Centers .....
-3 credits A study of organization and administration practices applicable to the child care center.
+ECED 2120 Administration of Child Care Centers 3 credits

+A study of organization and administration practices applicable to the child care center.
 Topics of special consideration will include leadership, enrollment and public relations, staffmanagement, financial management, facilities, regulations, parent relations, and program development.
 Field experiences required.
+As required

-As required - ECED 2130 Clinical Practicum I .....2 credits Supervised practicum with a minimum of 15 clock hours in seminar and 45 clock hours in an early childhood practical experience.
+ECED 2130 Clinical Practicum I2 credits

+Supervised practicum with a minimum of 15 clock hours in seminar and 45 clock hours in an early childhood practical experience.
 Course includes a study of the physical and human qualities that combine to create an environment that is safe and healthy, and promotes optimum learning for young children ages birth to nine.
-(Corequisite: ECED 2010 or department approval.)
+Any field experience requires proof of personal liability coverage.
 F, S